-If you are travelling in a smaller group with local guides only, then tipping is paid in each destination.
+If you are travelling in a smaller group of under 10 passengers with local guides only, then tipping is paid in each destination.
 To be fair to the guides we ask for slightly higher amounts per traveller with small groups.
-Yangtze cruise companies operate a service charge policy, and this is paid separately when boarding the vessel.
+We generally find that most customers appreciate the convenience of our tipping policy, but we do recognise that it may not suit everyone.

-We generally find that most customers appreciate the convenience of our tipping policy, but we do recognize that it may not suit everyone.
 However, as this is a group tour, we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.

-ACCOMMODATION:
+PORTERAGE: